PROJECT OBJECTIVES

 Spearheaded a systems thinking approach by leading continuous research.
 Helped break the silos of knowledge, pushed for more holistic and strategic problem-solving.

-Socialized research findings and artifacts with Project Management and the engineering teams.
+Socialized research findings and artifacts with project management and the engineering teams.
 Emphasized the “Whys” behind behaviors and requirements.
 Kept decision-making grounded in research and alignment.

 Research of Legacy Processes, Pain Points & Opportunities